-For it is those brief reflective passages or sudden bursts of insight and awareness that convey our thoughts, feelings and opinions and publishing them can help the reader explore their feelings, thoughts and opinions.
+For it is those brief reflective passages or sudden bursts of insight and awareness that convey our thoughts, feelings, and opinions.
+Then if we are brave and publish them, there is the possibility that a reader will explore their feelings, thoughts, and opinions.

 Each writer tries to convey their vision using words.
 I’m fortunate; I come from a family of artists, so growing up, I saw nothing transformed into something.

 A tube of paint became a sky, a scrap of cloth became a quilt; pine cones became a topiary tree.

 These early lessons in artistry were sometimes painful as I didn’t possess artist abilities.
 However, I do believe that I create art with words.
 Sound egotistical?
 That is not my intention.
 I am simply following the advice of writers like Anne Lamott and William Zinsser.

 The Joy of Writing